Sundance Recap! Which 10 Films Drew the Most Applause?

 Casting JonBenet

-Looking for fresh clues as to how 6-year-old beauty queen JonBenet Ramsey died in her Colorado home?
+Looking for fresh clues as to how 6-year-old beauty queen JonBenét Ramsey died in her Colorado home?
 Look elsewhere.
-For this crazy-high concept docu-drama (soon to premiere on Netflix), a swath of locals — include a dozen comely women dressed in red turtleneck sweaters to portray matriarch Patsy — share their personal stories and theories while screen-testing for a faux movie about the case.
-If nothing else, this a surreal take on a familiar true crime story.
+For this crazy-high-concept docudrama (soon to premiere on Netflix), a swath of locals — including a dozen comely women dressed in red turtleneck sweaters to portray matriarch Patsy — share their personal stories and theories while screen-testing for a faux movie about the case.
+If nothing else, this a surreal take on a familiar true-crime story.

 Call Me By Your Name